GodswillUmoh/Data_Preprocessing/README.md

  ## Do you apply feature scaling before splitting dataset or after?
  This is regular question in machine learning.
 The answer is after splitting the dataset into the training and test set
  > Reason for this is because the test set is a brand new test set, applying the feature scaling before the split means the mean or standard deviation computation would have taken place on the test set which is not supposed to be.
 Hence, It is done after, so the test set will not be captured in the scaling as it is supposed to be new data with new observation.
 And, it can cause info leakage on the train set use for the model.
+>
+> Data leakage occurs when information from the test set influences the training process.
+If scaling is applied before splitting, the test data influences the scaling parameters (mean, standard deviation, min, max, etc.), leading to overly optimistic performance metrics during model evaluation.

 ### Spliting Data
 ```python